(aprepitant) Injectable Emulsion, for Intravenous Use

 - Use of CINVANTI with strong or moderate CYP3A4 inhibitors (e.g., ketoconazole, diltiazem) may increase plasma concentrations of aprepitant and result in an increased risk of adverse reactions related to CINVANTI.

 - Use of CINVANTI with strong CYP3A4 inducers (e.g., rifampin) may result in a reduction in aprepitant plasma concentrations and decreased efficacy of CINVANTI.

 See Table 6 and Table 7 for a listing of potentially significant drug interactions [see DRUG INTERACTIONS].

-Serious hypersensitivity reactions, including anaphylaxis and anaphylactic shock, have occurred during or soon after infusion of fosaprepitant, a prodrug of aprepitant, and with oral aprepitant.
-Symptoms including flushing, erythema, dyspnea, hypotension and syncope have been reported [see ADVERSE REACTIONS].
+Serious hypersensitivity reactions, including anaphylaxis, during or soon after administration of CINVANTI have occurred.
+Symptoms including dyspnea, eye swelling, flushing, pruritus and wheezing have been reported [see ADVERSE REACTIONS].

-Monitor patients during and after infusion.
-If hypersensitivity reactions occur, discontinue the infusion and administer appropriate medical therapy.
-Do not reinitiate CINVANTI in patients who experience these symptoms during first-time use.
+Monitor patients during and after administration.
+If hypersensitivity reactions occur, discontinue CINVANTI and administer appropriate medical therapy.
+Do not reinitiate CINVANTI in patients who experience these symptoms with previous use.

 Decrease In INR With Concomitant Warfarin

 Coadministration of CINVANTI with warfarin, a CYP2C9 substrate, may result in a clinically significant decrease in the International Normalized Ratio (INR) of prothrombin time [see CLINICAL PHARMACOLOGY].
 Monitor the INR in patients on chronic warfarin therapy in the 2-week period, particularly at 7 to 10 days, following initiation of CINVANTI with each chemotherapy cycle [see DRUG INTERACTIONS].